A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Background

 \subsection{Reductive proof search for $\ol$}

 We consider proof search problems given by a context $\Gamma$ and an implicational formula $A$.
-We express them as \emph{sequents} $\seq{\Gamma}A$, corresponding to term sequents of $\ol$ without proof terms. $\seq{\Gamma}A$ is nothing but the pair consisting of $\Gamma$ and $A$, but which is viewed as a problem description: to search for proofs of formula $A$ in context $\Gamma$.
-We use the letter $\sigma$ to communicate sequents in this precise sense of problem descriptions.
+We express them as \emph{logical sequents} $\seq{\Gamma}A$, corresponding to sequents of $\ol$ without proof terms. $\seq{\Gamma}A$ is nothing but the pair consisting of $\Gamma$ and $A$, but which is viewed as a problem description: to search for proofs of formula $A$ in context $\Gamma$.
+We use the letter $\sigma$ to communicate logical sequents but allow ourselves to speak of \emph{sequent} $\sigma$ in the interest of a lighter language.

 Even though the system $\ol$ is a focused sequent calculus, reductive proof search on $\ol$ has well identified points where choices are needed \cite{DyckhoffPintoLMS99}.
 This is readily seen in such a simple setting as ours, where only implication is considered.
-Observing the rules in Fig.~\ref{fig:lambda-bar}, one concludes that implications have to be decomposed by $\RIntro$ until an atom is obtained; here, in order to apply $\LVecIntro$, a choice has to be made as to which assumption $x$ is to be picked from the context, generating a control branching of the process (if there is no $x$ to choose, we mark the choice point with failure); at each choice, several search sub-problems are triggered, one for each $B_i$, generating a different branching of the process, more of a conjunctive nature.\footnote{Of course, this is all too reminiscent of or- and and-branching in logic programming.
+Observing the rules in Figure~\ref{fig:lambda-bar}, one concludes that implications have to be decomposed by $\RIntro$ until an atom is obtained; here, in order to apply $\LVecIntro$, a choice has to be made as to which assumption $x$ is to be picked from the context, generating a control branching of the process (if there is no $x$ to choose, we mark the choice point with failure); at each choice, several search sub-problems are triggered, one for each $B_i$, generating a different branching of the process, more of a conjunctive nature.\footnote{Of course, this is all too reminiscent of or- and and-branching in logic programming.
 But we are not confined to the Horn fragment.} In all, a \emph{search forest} is generated, which is \emph{pruned} to a tree, once a choice is made at each choice point.
 Such trees we call \emph{solutions} (of the proof-search problem posed by the given sequent).
 Sequents with solutions are called \emph{solvable}.
 Since the search forest is a structure where all solutions are superimposed, we also call it \emph{solution space}.

 Finite solutions are exactly the proofs in $\ol$ (hence the provable sequents are solvable); but solutions need not be finite.
 For instance, given the sequent $\sigma=(\seq{f:p\impl p,x:p}p)$, we can apply forever the $\LVecIntro$ rule with variable $f$ if we wish, producing an infinite solution.
 But $\sigma$ also has finite solutions, hence is provable.
 On the other hand, the solvable sequent $\seq{f:p\impl p}p$ has a unique infinite solution, hence is not provable.